Academic Affairs Procedures

 Instructions

-1. The School communicates to the Chief of Staff, Academic Affairs and the Graduate School, its intention to submit a new program proposal to the University System of Maryland (USM) and Maryland Higher Education Commission (MHEC).
+1. The School communicates to the Chief of Staff, Academic Affairs and the School of Graduate Studies, its intention to submit a new program proposal to the University System of Maryland (USM) and Maryland Higher Education Commission (MHEC).

 2. The Chief of Staff shares the School’s plans with the proposal stakeholders (the Chief Academic and Research Officer; the Vice President of Planning and Operations; and the Cross Functional Team).